 The eco/green/environmentally friendly movement has become popular and shows no sign of stopping.
-Many consumers have become more knowledgeable about green practices and have expectations for hotels.
-Sometimes, the decision between booking between one property over another depends on their eco-friendliness.
+Many consumers are knowledgeable about green hotel certifications that vouch for such practices in hospitality, and their decision between booking between one property over another depends on eco-friendliness.

 There are many types of certifications varying from no cost to high cost.
 TripAdvisor, for example, offers a free certification based on a survey.
 Most certifications cost money because they require third-party auditors to visit properties.
 Third-party auditors conduct a full analysis of environmental practices.
 Some certifications work well for all properties, and some do not.
 For example, LEED only makes sense for new builds and full renovation projects.

 Keep in mind that each certification has its own associated costs.
 Those certifications that require in-person visits, or frequent seconds, will be far more expensive than some of the programs offered by smaller associations and companies.
 Of course, that cost can more than make up for itself thanks to the added cachet from globally-recognized certifications.
 It just comes down to your individual property and whether your target guest will respond favorably to the green hotel certification.

 The ideal result of any eco-certification is not only protecting the environment but also boosting your profile among like-minded travelers.
 As you select your certifications, prioritize those that can give you that added visibility among potential guests!

 A green hotel, also known as a sustainable hotel or an eco hotel, prioritizes sustainability across its operations.
 Within that definition of a green hotel, there’s a broad spectrum of differing approaches.